 For many of us (especially at the executive level), getting the right job is important.

 You may have 2-3 jobs left in you, and you want to make them count.
-Or you’re mid-career, and the right next move will rocket you to the executive level.
+Or you may be mid-career, and the right next move will rocket you to the executive level.

 Then The One appears, and you really want it.